Shopping In London

 Top Tip: Oxford St is rammed at the weekends, particularly in the run up to Christmas and it is pretty busy at weekday lunchtimes and on Thursday when shops stay open til 8pm.
 The best time to visit Oxford St is early in the morning (Monday is very quiet).
 All shops are open by 10am (some at 9.30) and in many cases you will be the only customer.

-Top Tip 2: need a bathroom John Lewis on the second floor.
+Top Tip 2: if you need a bathroom, go to John Lewis on the second floor.

 For maps of Oxford St showing location of stores visit http://www.streetsensation.co.uk/oxford/os_intro.htm

 Expect to see: exhausted shoppers, pickpockets (watch your bag, keep your wallet close to you)

 Regent St, London W1 crosses Oxford St at Oxford Circus

 Stretching southwards from Oxford Circus down to Piccadilly Circus, Regent St attracts a more upmarket selection of stores than Oxford St, with grand old brands such as Jaeger, Austin Reed, Burberry, Lacoste and Aquascutum standing firm alongside arrivistes The Gap, Armani Exchange, The Apple Store and Ted Baker.
 Highlights include:

 Liberty - the mock Tudor building is as charmingly genteel and reassuringly expensive as ever.
 Go for high quality accessories, Liberty print scarves, bags, gloves, umbrellas, social stationery as well as fashion, perfume and skincare.
 Has everything the lady or gentleman of leisure could wish for.